surajsharma/surajsharma.github.io/src/content/post/projects.md

 ---

 ## [Tattle](http://tattle.co.in)
 A FOSS project, and One of the winners of the [AI and the News Open Challenge](https://aiethicsinitiative.org/news/2019/3/12/announcing-the-winners-of-the-ai-and-the-news-open-challenge), Tattle is a civic tech project that aims to build tools and datasets to understand and respond to misinformation in India, in Indian languages.
-Read more on Tattle [here↗️](https://tattle.co.in/).
-And [here↗️](https://www.youtube.com/watch?v=Mf93uIUOTts&list=PLWT9NvDdpWqy3K8WRsmCyKvTFMpIOHXNo&index=9) is a demo of Ithe solution I built.
+[Here↗️](https://www.youtube.com/watch?v=Mf93uIUOTts&list=PLWT9NvDdpWqy3K8WRsmCyKvTFMpIOHXNo&index=1) is a demo of Ithe solution I built.

 | Frontend                                                                                                                                                                                                                                                                                                                                            |                                                                                                                                                                                                               Backend                                                                                                                                                                                                                |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |